The law on gambling in Ireland

 Who’s responsible for obeying gambling advertising rules?

-Both the broadcasters and licenced gambling body must comply with the rules concerning advertising and sponsorship.
+Both the broadcasters and licensed gambling body must comply with the rules concerning advertising and sponsorship.

 In event advertising